-Small Pair of Scissors For VERY carefully snipping away badly matted fluff
+Small Pair of Scissors For very carefully snipping badly matted fluff

-Electrolyte Solution Use to perk up sick or weak chicks, and adult chickens who need a boost, during or following an illness.
+Electrolyte Solution Use for sick or weak chicks, as well as adult chickens who need a boost, during or following an illness.

 Apple Cider Vinegar (ACV) The unfiltered variety with the “mother” in it has many health and preventative benefits for your chicks.
-Dosage is usually between 1 and 3 tablespoons per gallon of water.
+The dosage is usually between 1 and 3 tablespoons per gallon of water.

 Vitamin E with Selenium A powerful antioxidant used to treat chicks who have “wry neck”

-Droppers To help chicks who can’t or won’t drink as well as to administer liquid medications if needed.
+Droppers To help chicks who can’t or won’t drink, as well as to help administer liquid medications if needed.

 Styptic Powder or Cornstarch Can be used to stop bleeding from cuts scratches and other minor injuries.